skishore23/ranger/README.md

 > **Status:** Experimental / pre-1.0.
 APIs and folder layout may change.

-Ranger is a small execution engine for long-running, stateful workflows that blend LLMs, tools, and human input.
-You write small, typed capabilities that declare which State keys they read and which facts they write.
-Ranger uses those declarations to decide what can run next, when batching is safe, and how to merge results—so you don’t have to hand-write orchestration loops.
+Ranger is an execution engine for running long-lived, stateful workflows that use LLMs, tools, and human input.
+You write plain Python functions that say what data they need and what data they produce.
+Ranger figures out the order to run them and records each step in a local database so you can inspect, replay, and compare runs later.

-Every run is recorded in a local evidence store, with full state snapshots and tool I/O. That lets you replay decisions, diff behavior across models or prompts, and audit outcomes end-to-end.
-“Agents” are just one way to shape these workflows; Ranger stays focused on execution, replay, and evidence, not on prescribing an agent framework.
+Instead of hand-rolled `while True` loops and ad-hoc logging, you get a simple dataflow: state goes in → steps fire when their inputs are ready → new state comes out.
+Ranger keeps the full trace so you can see how a result was produced and how a change in model, prompt, or code affects behavior.

 ---

-## Why Ranger?

-Ranger is built for teams that prioritize reproducibility, provenance, and operational control over improvised chat loops.
+## What you get

-- **Evidence-driven core**
+- **Replayable runs**
-  Each run is captured end-to-end inside `.ranger/<domain>.db`: snapshots, coverage, timings, and goal evaluations.
-That record becomes the system of record for audits, regression analysis, and incident response.
+  Every run is stored in `.ranger/<domain>.db` with state snapshots and step metadata.
+You can re-run a scenario, step through it, or diff runs across versions.

-- **Deterministic scheduling**
+- **Automatic scheduling**
-  Capabilities activate only when their declared inputs exist and at least one output needs to change.
-Ranger batches only disjoint writers, providing concurrency without races.
+  Steps declare the keys they read and write.
+Ranger only runs a step when its inputs are present and at least one output needs an update, and it batches non-conflicting steps for a bit of parallelism.

-- **Zero orchestration code**
+- **Less orchestration code**
-  There are no while-loops, callbacks, or bespoke planners to maintain.
-Control flow emerges from the topology of State updates.
+  Most control flow falls out of the data dependencies.
+You focus on small, testable functions; Ranger takes care of “what should run next?”

-- **Guardrail-ready**
+- **Guardrail-friendly**
-  Explicit read/write contracts make it straightforward to hang policy checks, risk scoring, or guard regions around the engine without buried logic.
+  Because reads and writes are explicit, it’s straightforward to layer policies, checks, or risk scoring around the engine without burying them in glue code.

-If you favor dataflow and category theory inspired abstractions—morphisms over shared context—Ranger mirrors that philosophy.
+If you like treating workflows as dataflow—“what do we know now, what can we safely compute next?”—Ranger is built with that style in mind.

 ---